input-output-hk/foliage/README.md

 :warning: It is not possible to "apply a timestamp" to a patch.
 A patch changes the content of the source distribution and the repository can only provide one source distribution for a given package name and version.

+# New package versions

+You can introduce new versions of existing packages by patching the cabal file.
+Foliage supports a short cut for this use case.
+If the package metadata file `<package>/<version>/meta.toml` includes the option `force-version = true`, then the version in the package cabal file will be overwritten with `<version>`.
+Notice this is done after applying patches.

 ## Author